jet/equinox/README.md

 # Features

-- Designed not to invade application code; that way your domain tests can be written directly against your models.
+- Designed not to invade application code; your domain tests can be written directly against your models.
 - Core ideas and features of the library are extracted from ideas and lessons learned from existing production software.
 - Test coverage for it's core features.
 In addition there are baseline and specific tests for each supported storage system and a comprehensive test and benchmarking story
 - Pluggable event serialization.
 All encoding is specified in terms of the [`FsCodec.IEventCodec` contract](https://github.com/jet/FsCodec#IEventCodec).
-[FsCodec](https://github.com/jet/FsCodec) provides for pluggable encoding of events based on either:
+[FsCodec](https://github.com/jet/FsCodec) provides for pluggable encoding of events based on:
   - `NewtonsoftJson.Codec`: a [versionable convention-based approach](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/) (using `Typeshape`'s `UnionContractEncoder` under the covers), providing for serializer-agnostic schema evolution with minimal boilerplate
+  - `SystemTextJson.Codec`: a replacement to support Microsoft's default serializer - [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=netcore-3.1).
   - `Box.Codec`: lightweight [non-serializing substitute equivalent to `NewtonsoftJson.Codec` for use in unit and integration tests](https://github.com/jet/FsCodec#boxcodec)
   - `Codec`: an explicitly coded pair of `encode` and `tryDecode` functions for when you need to customize
 - Caching using the .NET `MemoryCache` to: